 The Ik Kil cenote backdrop is beautiful with a wide opening into the sky, a stairwell leading down to it and lush jungle vines winding all around it.

 After spending a few hours roaming around the pyramids in the hot Mexico heat, the Ik Kil Cenote is the perfect place to cool off in its refreshing deep blue water.

 The entrance fee to visit the Ik Kil cenote is 80 pesos per person ($4 USD).

 As one of the most popular cenotes near Chitzen Itza, the Ik Kil cenote gets packed with crowds and tour buses during the day.
 Make sure to go super early if you want to beat the crowds to get good images.

 While Mexico’s Yucatan peninsula has over 6000 cenotes, each is very different and unique in its looks and formations.
-Chihuan cenote is located completely underground in a cave filled with deep blue water and low hanging ceiling.
+Chihuan cenote is located completely underground in a cave filled with deep blue water and a low-hanging ceiling.

 The only light sources in the Chihuan cenote are the lights set up by its owners allowing enough light to see underground yet still exuberating an eerie feeling.
 Ropes are also set up along the cenote to assist and maneuver swimmers to explore different parts of this cenote.

 The entrance cost to the Chihuan cenote is only 60 pesos per person ($3 USD) to visit and swim in this underground cave cenote.